Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-component.md

     export * from './lib/example-plugin.module';
     export * from './lib/example/example.component';
     ```
-  - The `src/lib/example-plugin.module.ts` file in your plugin root directory would resemble the following:
+  - The `src/lib/example-plugin.module.ts` file in the plugin root directory would resemble the following:

   ```typescript
   import { NgModule } from '@angular/core';